krishank-gupta/ib_com_sci/unit 3/projects/README.md

 ## Success Criteria
 1. The application has a login system where users can login and register using username, email, and password
-2. The application provides a screen to let logged in user view, edit, and delete items in the fridge
+2. The application provides a screen to let logged in user view and delete items in the fridge.
-3. The application gives notifications when an item is about to expire in the next 7 days and changes the color of such items on the table to red
-4. The application fridge view has filters that can let you categorize the items based on type of item: meat, sweets, drinks, fruits & veggies, dairy
-5. The application fridge view has filters that can let you categorize items based on owner
+3. The application has an easy to use graphic user interface that can be used by the least tech-savy.
-6. The application gives notifications when an item's quantity is less than 10% of normal and changes the color of such items on the table to orange
+4. The application is pretty and makes the users want to use it.
+5. The application validates all inputs and presents a clear message to the user when there is an error.
-7. The application automatically adds the logged in user as owner when adding a new item to the fridge
+6. The application automatically adds the logged in user as owner when adding a new item to the fridge.

 ## Meeting with client to discuss Success Criteria